Kevin-Desir/MemoryEditingSoftware/README.md

 ## Progress : [█████████_] 90 % until first version

 Remaining: some minor improvements and issues need to be fixed but the application is working correctly.

-Eg: Date of creation of a project, handle error if process not found, etc...
+-> handle errors (eg: error if process not found) using an information window to show the user.

+-> improvement of the graphical interface (visuals + some interactivity features).

+-> tests.

+-> documentation (probably a word document) describing how the application was made, how to use it and how to improve it.

 Has not been tested enough to ensure a correct functionning.